LibrariesHacked/librarieshacked.github.io/_posts/2014-07-01-wallpaper-ebooks.md

 #### Without internet connection

-Without an internet connection (such as at an underground station) it's trickier.
+Without an internet connection it's trickier.
 Could the NFC tag itself transmit enough information for an ebook sample, without the need for holding the content elsewhere?
 No. Looking at [NFC tag memory sizes](http://rapidnfc.com/which_nfc_chip), the maximum amount of data is in bytes rather than kilobytes.
 Suitable for storing URLs and contact details, but not significant files.

-To provide content in an area where internet access is unreliable you would need some kind of WiFi router, server, and digital content storage that didn't rely on an internet connection.
+To provide content in an area where internet access is unreliable you would need a WiFi router, server, and digital content storage.
 You'd need to use something like a [LibraryBox](http://jasongriffey.net/librarybox/).
 These are $150 or build your own, and provide all those things - distributing digital content to connected users.

 #### Automatic WiFi connection